Ayphverus/Simple-Music-Organizer/README.md

 ## Thanks

 Thanks to all those who made this possible with simple to use python packages.
+If I missed any license or credits, please let me know and I'll add them here.